Attend one of the regularly scheduled programs held throughout the year at Prairie State Park. Check out the Park Newsletter too.

 Here are some examples of the types of programs provided on a regular basis.

 Wildflower hikes are held periodically during the summer months.
-Please contact the visitor center for dates and times.
+Please contact the Regal Tallgrass Prairie Nature Center for dates and times.

-Guided bison hikes are held monthly from April through September.
+Guided bison hikes are held monthly, except January and October, on the first Saturday of the month.
 A naturalist will lead you out on to the prairie to view the bison and study their behavior, habitat and much more.
-For dates and times of these hikes, please contact the visitor center.
+For dates and times of these hikes, please contact the Regal Tallgrass Prairie Nature Center.

 Interpretive programs are held throughout the summer months.
 These programs cover a large range of natural and cultural history topics.
-For dates, times and themes of these programs, please contact the visitor center.
+For dates, times and themes of these programs, please contact the Regal Tallgrass Prairie Nature Center.

 Three homeschool programs are held every spring and three are held every fall.
 Currently programs last 2.5 hours and are available to family members of every age.
 Programs target a variety of ages with a mix of activities such as games, crafts and study sessions.
 Exciting new themes are developed each year.
 Pre-registration is required.